iampoojachourey/Hadoop-MapReduce/Study Groups/ReadMe.md

-This code can be used to find ofr each forum thread, the list of students who have posted there.
+This code can be used to find for each forum thread, the list of students who have posted there.